U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent - NewsBreak

 “However, Arizonians also need their voting rights protected and corporations to pay their fair share,” Terán said.
 “Unfortunately in those areas, Senator Sinema has fallen dramatically short leaving Arizonans behind.”

-The post U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent appeared first on Kansas Reflector .
+The post U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent appeared first on Colorado Newsline .

 Comments / 0